Water heater clogged

 How often should I flush my water heater?

-It's recommended to flush your water heater every 6-12 months to prevent sediment buildup.
+It's generally recommended to flush your water heater every 6-12 months to remove sediment buildup and maintain efficiency.

 Connect with certified professionals in your area